microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

    You can easily switch back to LUIS by changing the `Recognizer Type` dropdown option back to the `Default recognizer` in your dialog.

-1. Can a Orchestrator be used alongside LUIS in the same bot?
+1. Can Orchestrator be used alongside LUIS in the same bot?

    Yes.
 Every dialog can only have one Recognizer, but you can have LUIS providing understanding for some of your dialogs, while Orchestrator provides understanding for others.